twisted/twisted/docs/core/development/policy/coding-standard.rst

 Indentation is 4 spaces per indent.
 Tabs are not allowed.
-It is preferred that every block appears on a new line, so that control structure indentation is always visible.
+It is preferred that every block appear on a new line, so that control structure indentation is always visible.